kripnerl/fusion-open-source/README.md

 I have initiated this repository to collect (and maintain?) a list of open-source projects related to (magnetic) Nuclear Fusion.

 *Disclaimer*: At the moment, the list is "what I remembered".
-But I would like to accept any suggestions.
+But I would like to accept any reasonable suggestions.

 * [**PlasmaPy**](https://github.com/PlasmaPy/PlasmaPy) ![GitHub User's stars](https://img.shields.io/github/stars/PlasmaPy/PlasmaPy?style=flat&label=%E2%AD%90): a collection of functionality commonly needed by plasma scientists and researchers globally
 * [**OMAS**](https://github.com/gafusion/omas) ![GitHub User's stars](https://img.shields.io/github/stars/gafusion/omas?style=flat&label=%E2%AD%90): OMAS is a Python library designed to simplify the interface of third-party codes with the ITER Integrated Modeling and Analysis Suite.